seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 I thank you for that: if my lord get a boy of you,
-you’ll give him me.
+you'll give him me.
 Be true to my lord: if he
 flinch, chide me for it.

 **TROILUS**
-You know now your hostages; your uncle’s word and my
+You know now your hostages; your uncle's word and my
 firm faith.

 **PANDARUS**
-Nay, I’ll give my word for her too: our kindred,
+Nay, I'll give my word for her too: our kindred,
 though they be long ere they are wooed, they are
 constant being won: they are burs, I can tell you;
-they’ll stick where they are thrown.
+they'll stick where they are thrown.

 **CRESSIDA**
 Boldness comes to me now, and brings me heart.